 The American Veterinary Dental Society states that all dogs and cats should have a professional dental cleaning and examination at least once a year.
 Some pets may need to come in more often if they have severe tartar buildup or periodontal disease.
 Remember, excellent dental hygiene can prevent severe problems with your pet's teeth and gums.

-Make an Appointment with Our Veterinarians in Granada Hills, CA
+Call Our Veterinarians in Granada Hills, CA

 If you have questions about pet dental care, or would like to schedule a dental cleaning for your pet, contact our team at Mission Veterinary Clinic and Animal Emergency Hospital in Granada Hills.
 Call our team today at (818) 363-8143 or reach us through our website by using our online contact form.